 Saint Kateri Tekakwitha: The Christianity and Native America collections contain many photographs, writings, and recordings about St. Kateri and her Native American followers, a number of which appear in the book - Native Footsteps along the Path of Saint Kateri Tekakwitha (Marquette University Press with the Bureau of Catholic Indian Missions, 2012), and the video - The Legacy of Saint Kateri Tekakwitha (2013).
 To learn more about the collections, use keywords "Kateri" or "Tekakwitha" in "Search the Collections" and "Digital Collections".
 For further information, click "Ask an Archivist" and see the St. Kateri Tekakwitha resource list for K-12 educators.

 Other Holy Christian Native Ancestors: Several collections, including the online digital collections, contain pictures and writings by and about holy Christian Native American ancestors.
-Most notable is Nicholas Black Elk (1863-1950), an Oglala Lakota medicine man and catechist from the Pine Ridge Indian Reservation in South Dakota.
+One whose life is perhaps the best documented is Nicholas Black Elk (1863-1950), an Oglala Lakota medicine man and catechist from the Pine Ridge Indian Reservation in South Dakota.

 Marquette welcomes public use of its collections.
 However, for optimum service, patrons are invited to consult with the archivist before their first use of Marquette materials and thereafter as needed.
 All original items must be used in the department's reading room whereas most microfilm and many publications and recordings may be borrowed through interlibrary loan.
 To insure the immediate availability of materials and audiovisual equipment, appointments are advised for all on-site research.
 Restricted materials are subject to special regulations and are not available through interlibrary loan.